Abdallah-M-Rashad/Analyze-ToothGrowth-data/README.md

 ## Full Report

-To download the report in PDF format, you can visit [[the report here](link-to-your-pdf-report.pdf](https://github.com/Abdallah-M-Rashad/Analyze-ToothGrowth-data/blob/main/Analyze_ToothGrowth_data.pdf)).
+To download the report in PDF format, you can visit [the report here](https://github.com/Abdallah-M-Rashad/Analyze-ToothGrowth-data/blob/main/Analyze_ToothGrowth_data.pdf)